borenstein-lab/MIMOSA2shiny/docs/analysis_description.md

 **4) Decompose the overall model fit from step 3 into the contributions from each taxon, identifying specific taxa that explain variation in each metabolite.**

-Finally, MIMOSA2 analyzes the model fits from step 3 to attribute the variation in a metabolite explained by CMP scores is attributable to each contributing taxon.
+Finally, MIMOSA2 analyzes the model fits from step 3 to calculate the amount of variation in a metabolite explained by CMP scores that is attributable to each contributing taxon.
 The sum of the contributions of all taxa is equal to the unadjusted R-squared of the regression model from step 3.
 In other words, a microbe's contribution to a metabolite is equal to the share of the total variation in that metabolite that is explained by that microbe's metabolic potential.
 For metabolites that are significantly associated with predicted metabolic potential, the taxa with the largest contributions are hypothesized to be the main drivers of differences in the levels of that metabolite across samples.
 See [the manuscript](manuscript_link) for more details on how these contributions are calculated.